haimbilia/BuyHub/readme.txt

     => 064815 - Suggestion: To show the texts underlined which are clickable => 064812 - The view log button is not visible on the affiliate commission page.
-    => 064810 - Affiliate Dashboard >> UI issue on the payment info page on the Affiliate dashboard
+    => 064810 - Affiliate Dashboard >> UI issue on the payment info page on the Affiliate dashboard => 064785 - Less count of downloadable attachments when the file title's name is same

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last